jezs00/pycasso/README.md

 * Select `Option 1` - Install/Upgrade pycasso
 * Select "Yes" to enable service on boot if that is what you want to do _(it is probably what you want to do)_
 * (Optional) If you want to use pijuice, select "Yes" to install PiJuice
-* (Optional) Select `Option 4` - Fix GRPCIO _(There are issues with GLIBC on raspberry pi, and it was installed by the Stable Diffusion package.
+* (Optional) Select `Option 5 - Apply GRPCIO Fix` _(There are issues with GLIBC on raspberry pi, and it was installed by the Stable Diffusion package.
 This fixes it up and does not appear to break Stable Diffusion.
 You'll probably have to do this.)_
+  * If this does not work, try `Option 6 - Apply GRPCIO Update`. _(GRPCIO can be a tough cookie and acts differently on different operating systems, which makes this bit a little complicated)_
-* Select `Option 5 - API Key`, enter your provider and enter your key.
-Currently supporting [openai](https://beta.openai.com/account/api-keys) and [Stable Diffusion](https://beta.dreamstudio.ai/membership?tab=apiKeys).
+* Select `Option 7 - Set an API key or connect website`, enter your provider and enter your key.
+Currently supporting [openai](https://beta.openai.com/account/api-keys), [Stable Diffusion](https://beta.dreamstudio.ai/membership?tab=apiKeys).
 You can run this multiple times to add multiple providers or update your keys. **Please note that these providers are a paid service, and after any free credits expire, you will need to pay for more credits to maintain functionality.** _(You don't have to do this if you are loading external images, but to request images from an AI image provider, you'll need to define your API key here.
 By default, this will be stored in a plaintext file in the application folder.
 This is not ideal, but it is the best I have figured out until I can get GRPCIO playing nicely.)_
-* (Optional) Select `Option 6 - Disable pijuice LEDs`.
-IF you have a PiJuice unit, you can run this to disable the constantly flashing LED on the device to save precious battery.
+* (Optional) Select `Option 9 - Disable pijuice LEDs`.
+If you have a PiJuice unit, you can run this to disable the constantly flashing LED on the device to save precious battery.
+* (Optional) Select `Option 10 - Install SMB and default shares`.
+This will set up a full access share in prompts and images folders, useful for easy management over the network but risky as it shares the folders with full permissions.
+Only do this on a trusted network.

 ### Configure pycasso
 * Make sure you are in your pycasso install directory.